couchbaselabs/mcsoda/README.md

 There's an advantage to single-threadedness, however, and that is repeatability.
-If you have multiple runs of mcsoda and invoke those mcsoda's using the same exact command-line parameters, then each of those multiple mcsoda invocations will generate the same exact sequence of requests.
+If you have multiple runs of mcsoda and invoke those mcsoda's using the same exact command-line parameters, then each of those multiple mcsoda instances will generate the same exact sequence of requests.
 If you change (or improve) the server, you can repeat your performance experiments more scientifically be reusing the same mcsoda parameters from previous runs.

 Additionally, mcsoda tries (optionally) to use a constant amount of memory, even as it's tracking histograms & statistics.
 Other